CSUEB-CS401/Course-Information-fall-2021/README.md

 * Evaluate via testing a computer program to meet stated requirements.
 * Employ current techniques, skills, and tools necessary for software management, development and testing.
 * Perform successfully on teams to accomplish a common goal, and communicate effectively in written and oral form.

+##Textbooks
+You will need:
+• "The Object-Oriented Thought Process", Fifth Edition by Matt Weisfeild, Addison-Wesley,
+ISBN-10: 0201760312